Making her debut in the iconic BBC sci-fi show special The Star Beast, Rose definitely makes an impact on the show.

 Who is Yasmin Finney playing in Doctor Who?

-Yasmin Finney will portray a character named Rose in Doctor Who.
+Yasmin Finney portrays the character Rose Noble in Doctor Who.

 Of Finney's casting, returning showrunner Russell T Davies said: "Life on Doctor Who gets brighter and wilder, how can there be another Rose?
 You’ll find out in 2023, but it’s an absolute joy to welcome Yasmin to the Doctor Who set.